Wideband Beamforming for RIS Assisted Near-Field Communications: Deep Learning Based End-to-End Beamforming Framework

 Due to the maximum time-delay constraint in the TTD unit, each learnable time delay element $\widehat {\nu}_{s,b}$ in $\widehat{\mathbf{\Lambda}}_{q}$ need to be normalized by the maximum delay $t_\text{max}$, which is given by

-In the SA-RIS without TTD units, the uplink phase-shifting $\widehat{\bm {\Theta}}^{\text{up}, \mathbb{V}}_q$ is directly normalized by utilizing the complex exponent function.
+In the SA-RIS without TTD units, the uplink phase shifting $\widehat{\bm {\Theta}}^{\text{up}, \mathbb{V}}_q$ is directly normalized by utilizing the complex exponent function.
 For the learnable uplink combining tensor at the BS, the uplink ${\mathbf{W}}^\text{up}_{q,b}$ should satisfy the constant modular constraint, which is given by \cite{Wu2023Deep}

 After $Q_\text{tr}$ pilots transmission, we can obtain $B \times M_\text{RF} \times Q_\text{tr}$ observation tensor ${\mathbf{Y}}^\text{P}$.
 To facilitate data processing in the neural network, the complex-to-real operation is used to separate the real and imaginary parts of ${\mathbf{Y}}^\text{P}$, and then are stacked along the antenna dimension to obtain the real-value input tensor ${\bar{\mathbf{Y}}^\text{P}}=\{\Re({{\mathbf{Y}}^\text{P}}),{\Im}({{\mathbf{Y}}^\text{P}})\} \in \mathbb{C}^{B \times 2M_\text{RF} \times Q_\text{tr}}$.
 We exploit an implicit CSI learning network ${{\mathcal{F}}^\text{C}}(\cdot)$ to map the latent CSI semantic $\bf{\Omega} $ from the observation tensor $\bar{{\mathbf{Y}}}^\text{P}$, which is given by